1:400 History 2001-2008

 In addition to retail stores there were several individuals with a more ambitious idea for their own brands using others models.
 These would result in 2001 to the creation of three distinctive brands – 737Club, Jet-X and Tucano Line.
 Each would become well known, and even notorious in the latter case.

 The 737Club was a small startup that used Gemini Jets 737 mould as part of a club-style brand.
 This didn’t last long (only 2001 in fact) but it did lead to its founder Gordon Werner moving on to create his own brand and manufacturer – Seattle Models (SMA).
 Briefly SMA would challenge the big boys and bring a set of high standard quality models to the scale.
 These are generally still well thought of today so it is a shame that SMA went out of business in 2004.
-I’ll be publishing a history of SMA next month.
+For a detailed look at SMA click the button below:

 Jet-X was the brainchild of Brian Wiklem who built a relationship with Dragon Wings, which allowed him to use their moulds for a range of mainly American models.
 Jet-X would grow to become one of the largest brands by individual releases.
 In later years Jet-X would begin to design and builds its own moulds as its relationship with Dragon came to a gradual end.
 Its ownership would also change but that will be covered in part 3.
-Look out for a history of the first phase of Jet-X this month.
+For a detailed look at Jet-X click the button below:

 Tucano Line started as another independent who used Dragon Wings moulds.
 It however had grand ideas to create its own moulds but took the poorly thought out action of acquiring half built moulds, being created for Gemini Jets and Aeroclassics, behind their backs.
 This caused an avalanche of opprobrium and a major scandal in the scale.
 On top of this the models weren’t often particularly good and Tucano setup several other brands (Golden Wings, Navigator Models) to try and pedal their stock to unsuspecting buyers.
 Tucano did not survive this and disappeared in 2003 leaving a factory holding a huge amount of built but unpaid for stock.